truenas/documentation/content/SCALE/SCALETutorials/Storage/SEDScale.md

 `sedutil-cli --yesIreallywanttoERASEALLmydatausingthePSID <PSINODASHED> </dev/device>` where <PSINODASHED> is the PSID located on the pysical drive with no dashes (-).
 {{< /expand >}}
 {{< expand "TCG-E Instructions" >}}
-### Changing or Reseting the Password without Destroying Data
+### Changing or Resetting the Password without Destroying Data

 Run these commands for every *LockingRange* or *band* on the drive.
 To determine the number of bands on a drive, use command `sedutil-cli -v --listLockingRanges </dev/device>`.